ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

-Internet Information Services (IIS) and Computer-Generated Imagery (CGI) can be enabled by navigating to Control Panel > Programs > Turn Windows features on or off, and then selecting Internet Information Services.
+Internet Information Services (IIS) and Computer-Generated Imagery (CGI) can be enabled by

 To enable CGI:
+1. Navigate to control panel
+2. Select programs
+3. Turn Windows features on or off
-1. I navigated to IIS
+4. Navigated to IIS
-2. Application Development
+5. Application Development
-3. Application Development Features,
+6. Application Development Features,
-4. Select CGI.
+7. Select CGI.
 After completing these steps, I returned to the web server to check the connection, as shown above, to confirm that IIS and CGI were enabled.

 <br />
 </p>